|

 burning, blurry sensation and all.
 I almost

-feel bad for Ursula.
+feel bad for Ursula at this point.

 You